nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### Clearing Patients

 The **Clearing Patients** mechanism is facilitated by `VMS`.
-It will find specific list of Patient objects from `PatientManager` inside `VMS` object with the keywords provided.
+It will set the patient manager with a new empty patient manager, effectively clearing all the Patients

 ##### Execution Sequence